 1. Share your snacks

 New Orleans is known for its hoppin' delicacies, and the Cajun offerings at Universal Mardi Gras are no different.
-You can find these food booths, which open at 4 p.m. every day, at the French Courtyard Quarter across from the Mummy and Jimmy Fallon rides.
+You can find these food booths, which typically open at 4 p.m. every day, at the French Courtyard Quarter across from the Mummy and Jimmy Fallon rides.
 Bold flavors will ignite your taste buds, and there are so many menu options to choose from!
 With gator bites, jambalaya, beignets and so much more, you'll want to try everything.

 2. Sip on speciality drinks